 Kendra Colburn, a trainer and community activist, and Angela Berkfield, of www.ACT4SocialJustice.com, co-facilitate the Circle.
 Kendra has a mixed class background, with a complicated set of privileges and obstacles.
 She is a curriculum developer and facilitator with Equity Solutions VT, among other jobs and gigs, and has been working on class issues since 2006.
 Angela, who identifies as middle class with owning class privilege, works with a variety of groups to better understand class and other social justice issues, so that we can work together for a world where all people can thrive.

-The Circles are funded by contributions from the community (You!), small grants, and participants from each circle.
+The Circles are funded by contributions from the community (You!), small grants, participants from each circle, and organizational sponsors.
 This combination of fundraising makes it possible to cover the costs of facilitation, publicity, outreach, childcare, food, and materials.